Fighting in ice hockey: History

+North American competitive amateur leagues serve as a training ground and emulate the practices and conduct of professional leagues.
+Around age 12 players begin to be chosen for size and toughness, play becomes rough, and less-violent players drop out in large numbers.
+34% of Toronto amateur skaters aged 12–21 reported being in at least one fist-fight during the 1975–76 season with the likelihood of fighting increasing with player age and competitive level.
+Coaches of the time trained players to fight in self-defence or against players who commit flagrant fouls.
+Players did not consider fist-fights to be violent, reserving this term for acts which were more likely to cause injury.
+Among professional players, those who refused to fight were seen as untrustworthy and a challenge to team morale and such players could gain a reputation for being easily intimidated.
+Those who fought excessively were seen as displaying a lack of judgement and "game sense".

-Many teams signed enforcers to protect and fight for smaller offensive stars.
+Many NHL teams signed enforcers to protect and fight for smaller offensive stars.
 Fights in the 1990s included the Brawl in Hockeytown in 1997, in which the Colorado Avalanche and Detroit Red Wings engaged in nine fights, including bouts between Darren McCarty and Claude Lemieux and goaltenders Patrick Roy and Mike Vernon.
 The following year, a game between the Avalanche and Red Wings involved a fight between goaltenders Chris Osgood and Roy after which they received minor, major, and game misconduct penalties.
 In 2004, a Philadelphia Flyers – Ottawa Senators game resulted in five consecutive brawls in the closing minutes of the game, including fights between many players who are not known as enforcers and a fight between Flyers goaltender Robert Esche and Senators goaltender Patrick Lalime.
 The game ended with an NHL record 419 penalty minutes, and an NHL record 20 players were ejected, leaving five players on the team benches.
 The officials took 90 minutes to sort out the penalties that each team had received.